 What is ArcGIS Field Maps?

-Use the Overflow menu to change your basemap, access bookmarks, view your map legend, and even measure between points on your map.
+Use the Overflow menu to change your basemap, access bookmarks, view your map legend, and even measure distances between points on your map.
 Tap Share Map to share the map with others.
 See Quick reference to learn more about working with maps in Field Maps.

 Markup allows you to capture sketches and add markers to your map.
 You can change the color of your sketches or add arrows to your markup.
 Notes and labels can also be added to communicate additional information.

 Field Maps works where you work – even offline.
 If you realize you’ll be working in an area with an unreliable internet connection, you can create a map area or use a mobile map package (MMPK) that allows you to view assets and collect data while working offline.
 See Prepare maps for download and Download maps to learn more about working offline in ArcGIS Field Maps.

 Field Maps Designer

 Field Maps Designer allows you to configure the mobile app experience for mobile workers.
 With Field Maps Designer, you can quickly create maps, build data collection forms, set up offline map areas, and customize the overall experience in the Field Maps mobile app.
 You can access Field Maps Designer from the app launcher located at the top of your organization’s home page in ArcGIS Online.

 Learn more about the features available in Field Maps Designer below: